PragmaticFlow/nbomber-studio-helm/chart/README.md

 ## Configuration Overrides

-NBomber Studio reads `config.json` from the root folder.
 This Helm chart allows you to override configuration values using Kubernetes ConfigMaps and Secrets.

 ### Architecture